 Moussaka is a classic Greek dish.
 It may take a little time to put together but its easy and so very deliciously rewarding.
-It makes for a cozy comforting sort of meal with layers of tender, spicy meat, soft grilled eggplant melding together with a bechamel sauce.
+It makes for a cosy comforting sort of meal with layers of tender, spicy meat, soft grilled eggplant melding together with a bechamel sauce.

 This is a great "make-ahead" dish.
 You can make the sauces a day in advance and just assemble everything the day of.
 Put together a quick little salad, some bread perhaps and that's all you need with this melt-in-your-mouth dish that will make your heart and belly smile!